freddysilber/nfl-loser-pool/README.md

 VITE_DEV_API=http://localhost:8080
 ```

+2. Fork and clone the api [here](https://github.com/freddysilber/nfl-looser-pool-api)
+	* Make sure to follow the set up instructions in the readme!

 ### Developing

 Once you've created a project and installed dependencies with `npm install` (or `npm install` or `yarn`), start a development server: